Daohub-io/cap9/substrate/Notes.md

 One idea is to have the idea of a "main" contract and "sub" contracts enforced by the runtime.
 This would require a lot more work as it means modify the way contracts are stored and executed, which is far from trivial code.

+## Design of Code Isolation

+The current implementation on Substrate embeds a primitive capability listed (associated with each contract) into the runtime.
+The next question is "how do we use these capabilities?".
+As mentioned above, there is no trivial path.
+To implement the original design (as on Ethereum) we would need to simply implement the kernel structure *out* of the runtime (i.e. in contract code).
+However, this would also require new opcodes to match those of Ethereum.

+Alternatively, we could keep as much implemented in the runtime as possible.
+The advantage for this is that is a single standard for the chain, and it can expose a nice clean interface, just like regular contract functions (i.e. `ext_*` functions).
+The problem here is that the old model doesn't fit in the same way.

+For all these reasons it is necessary to step through the design again an make sure every design decision is the right one.
+It seems that the key thing we need to keep in mind is that the purpose of this system is:

+> to isolate chunks of code and determine categorically (and statically) what
+> they are and are not capable of.

+Currently the only *unit of isolation* available to Substrate contracts is a contract.
+This means that to isolate units of code we must divide them into separate contracts.
+If a contract was made up of multiple WASM modules this would be different.
+A single WASM module is a natural place to apply capabilities, but for now the assumption is that each WASM module is a separate contract.

+Next we must determine where our resources are.
+If our resources can be split and restricted to a single piece of code as an owner, then we can isolate resources (such as storage) behind individual contracts.
+But how do we manage capabilities then?
+What is the flow of a transaction and where do the capabilities come in?

+One way would be to isolate resources behind contracts and only allow certain addresses to call these contracts.
+This would be difficult to manage as it would be necessary to update and manage many disparate lists of addresses, and the mechanism would need to be stored in each contract.

+Without secret keys, we need some central storage mechanism to determine what the capabilities for each unit of isolation are (i.e. our kernel space).